basho/basho_docs/content/riak/ts/1.5.0/using/deleting-data.md

 [delete]: /riak/ts/1.5.0/using/querying/delete
 [expiry]: /riak/ts/1.5.0/configuring/global-object-expiration

 Riak TS offers several ways to delete data: with clients, using the DELETE statement, and through global expiry.
-Global expiry is more efficient than other delete options but operates on all of your data
+Global expiry is more efficient than other delete options but operates on all of your data. `DELETE` works per-row but takes more resources to run.

 ## With Clients